chinapedia/wikipedia.abstract.en/Page/Carnivore.md

 Obligate carnivores

-Tigre_d'Asie_à_robe_blanche.jpg's large canines and strong jaws reveal its place as an apex predator]] Male_Lion_and_Cub_Chitwa_South_Africa_Luca_Galuzzi_2004.JPGs are voracious carnivores; they require more than 7 kilograms of meat daily.
+'s large canines and strong jaws reveal its place as an apex predator]] s are voracious carnivores; they require more than 7 kilograms of meat daily.
 A major component of their diet is the meat of large mammals, such as this buffalo.]]

 Obligate or "true" carnivores are those whose diet requires nutrients found only in animal flesh.
 While obligate carnivores might be able to ingest small amounts of plant matter, they lack the necessary physiology required to digest it.
 In fact, some obligate carnivorous mammals will only ingest vegetation for the sole purpose of its use as an emetic, to self-induce vomiting of the vegetation along with the other food it had ingested that upset its stomach.